palfery/bolt-hotshot-logistics/README.md

 # Hotshot Logistics

 A modern logistics platform for hotshot delivery, built for speed, reliability, and flexibility.
-This monorepo contains the full-stack solution: a React-based Admin Dashboard, a cross-platform Driver Mobile App, and a .NET/Azure-based backend with MySQL.
+This monorepo contains the full-stack solution: a React-based Admin Dashboard, a cross-platform Driver Mobile App, and a .NET/Azure-based backend with SQL Server.

 ---